 This is, in principle, a great camera phone.
 The only drawback is the inability to record video in HD format, which is, in fact, a limitation of the platform on which HTC Titan works.

 Dual-core support is yet to be expected on Windows Phone 7.
-What this platform provides are visibility and easy management.
+What this platform provides is visibility and easy management.

 The first generation of Mango certainly has certain shortcomings, but later refreshments will lead to significant improvements.